This article is the result of our search for the best camping grill.

 As electricity is generated, it powers a small fan which in turn feeds into the furnace producing near-smokeless fire.
 It also generates more heat—and the hotter the grill, the faster your food will cook.

-The Biolite BaseCamp Stove comes with 138 square inches of cooking area which allows you to cook plenty of food at a time.
-You can have up to eight burgers cooking on this grill at the same time.
-You can also use it for boiling a pot, by simply flipping a switch.
+The Biolite BaseCamp 2+ Stove comes with a 9.5 x 12 x 3.5 in grill grate which allows you to cook plenty of food at a time.
+You can have up to four burgers cooking on this grill at the same time.
+You can also use it for boiling a pot, or the included coffee pot, which also doubles as a holder for the whole stove to be packed away in.

-With an exterior made of stainless steel and an interior lined with cast iron, this grill has durability written all over it.
+With an ultra-thin stainless steel body, this grill is light at just 5 lbs, while still having durability written all over it.

-- Stainless steel and cast-iron construction make it durable.
+- Stainless steel construction makes it light yet durable.

 - The smart dashboard allows you to control the power.